drhino/git-dl/README.md

 The zip-archive is downloaded from Github.
 Then unpacked with ZipArchive.
 <br>From version 1.1.x and above; A stream is used to keep a low memory footprint.
 <br>After a succesful unpack, the downloaded archive is removed.
+<br>Cloning an existing repository updates to the latest version.

 ## Changelog: